 Each student will be assigned to a faculty adviser who will participate in the student’s onboarding activities and intake assessment process, guide the development of the student’s required Action Plan, and in partnership with an Office of Health Professions Advising counselor, provide academic guidance throughout the program, including approval of the student’s elective options.

-Students accepted into the MBS who plan to apply to medical or another health professions school concurrently with their MBS year will be offered a pre-matriculation advising option.
+Students accepted into the MBS program who plan to apply to medical or another health professions school concurrently with their MBS year will be offered post-matriculation/pre-orientation advising.

 Special note from Assistant Dean of Premedical Education, Dr. Kathryn Andolsek:

 After spring break, following the directives of the University and The School of Medicine, MBS went “virtual” for lectures, TBL activities, seminars, selectives, advising, student and faculty meetings, and exams.
 Faculty made changes in the delivery of the curricula and assessments.
 We believe students should be able to fulfill all semester requirements and graduate.
 I appreciate the creativity, flexibility and commitment of the students and faculty which has allowed everyone to prioritize personal safety while continuing a robust academic schedule.